 The fig tree at the Tisch zoo was unusually productive.
 I presume this productivity was assisted by the skill of the gardener for watering it and the presence of bird dung.

 These figs were not yet ripe.
 I tried to eat one of them and it tasted to me like a garden vegetable.
 Only the very hungry might find them to be delicious.
 I had tasted a smaller unripe fig from the USA in 2004 and found it was starchy without flavor.
-In years past I had also tried dandelion leaves, cattail roots, and wild onions in my quest for knowledge about wild edible plants.

 More about the fig tree: